 What is hypnobirthing?

-The ultimate goal of hypnobirthing is to provide you with a better birthing experience.
-Of course, all births are different and hypnobirthing is not a guarantee that all will run smoothly.
-Rather, it looks to give you back control and a better chance of feeling relaxed, calm and happier throughout.
+*Of course, all births are different and hypnobirthing is not a guarantee that all will run smoothly.
+Rather, it can help to give you back control and a better chance of feeling relaxed, calm and happier throughout.

 In this case, the perceived ‘threat’ is giving birth – something that, no matter how fast you run, you cannot get away from.
 With the blood flowing more readily to these muscle groups, your womb is not getting as much blood/oxygen, which can make the muscles less efficient.

-Stress hormones can also make the body less likely to produce the ‘love hormone’, which eases the pain of labour.
+Stress hormones can also make the body less likely to produce the ‘love hormone’ (oxytocin), which eases the pain of labour.
 While stress is naturally going to happen when you’re in labour, keeping it at a low level can help your body better cope with the process and help reduce your perception of pain.
+Hypnobirthing can equip you with the relevant tools and information to de-stress during labour.

 When should I start hypnobirthing classes?